Curriculum

 - Discuss the effects of the Great Depression and World War II on the United States

-- Recognize changes in America from the 1960s through today
+- Identify changes in America from the end of the twentieth century to today

 -